scotdunn/aws-cli/awscli/examples/kms/generate-data-key.rst

 Example: Generate a data key
 ############################

-This example shows how to use the ``generate-data-key`` command in the AWS CLI.
+This example shows how to use the ``generate-data-key`` command from the AWS CLI.
 The output contains a plaintext data key and a copy of the data key encrypted under the CMK.
 In this example, the commands save the plaintext data key in a variable and write the encrypted data key to a file.
-Because the values are Base64-encoded, the commands Base64-decode the values before saving them.
+Because the values are base64-encoded, the commands base64-decode the values before saving them.

 Step 1: Generate the data key
 =============================